The Painted Bird: Controversy over supposed autobiographical elements

 Reviewing James Park Sloan's biography of Kosiński for The New York Times Book Review, Louis Begley wrote: "Perhaps the most surprising element of this aspect of Kosiński's mystifications is that he obtained from his mother, who was still alive in Poland - the father had died by the time The Painted Bird was published – a letter corroborating the claim that he had been separated from his family during the war."

 Terence Blacker, an English publisher of Kosiński's books and an author of children's books and mysteries for adults, wrote in response to the article's accusations in 2002:

 The significant point about Jerzy Kosinski was that ... his books ... had a vision and a voice consistent with one another and with the man himself.
 The problem was perhaps that he was a successful, worldly author who played polo, moved in fashionable circles and even appeared as an actor in Warren Beatty's Reds.
 He seemed to have had an adventurous and rather kinky sexuality which, to many, made him all the more suspect.

 D. G. Myers responded to Blacker's assertions that much of Kosinski's behaviour was the result of "compensating for 'the hollowness at the core of his being'" in his review of Jerzy Kosiński: A Biography by James Park Sloan:

 This theory explains much: the reckless driving, the abuse of small dogs, the thirst for fame, the fabrication of personal experience, the secretiveness about how he wrote, the denial of his Jewish identity.
 "There was a hollow space at the center of Kosiński that had resulted from denying his past," Sloan writes, "and his whole life had become a race to fill in that hollow space before it caused him to implode, collapsing inward upon himself like a burnt-out star."
-On this theory, Kosiński emerges as a classic borderline personality, frantically defending himself against ... all-out psychosis.Finkelstein wrote: "Long after Kosiński was exposed as a consummate literary hoaxer, Wiesel continued to heap encomiums on his 'remarkable body of work.'"
+On this theory, Kosiński emerges as a classic borderline personality, frantically defending himself against ... all-out psychosis.

+Norman Finkelstein wrote: "Long after Kosiński was exposed as a consummate literary hoaxer, Wiesel continued to heap encomiums on his 'remarkable body of work.'"

 Discussing Kosiński's false claims, Lawrence L. Langer noted that during an interview for a television documentary in 1968, Kosiński claimed that "what happened to him was worse than what happened to the boy in the novel".